IvanGrigorov/VMValidator/README.md

 ### *Callback execution

-Call backs are executed when the validation does not trigger and Exception (based on SEVERITY_LEVEL)
+Callbacks are executed when the validation does not trigger an Exception (based on SEVERITY_LEVEL)

 ```$forceCallback``` can be used and has an effect only with EXCEPTION_SEVERITY_LEVEL to force callback after an EXCEPTION trigger